Ahmed Dashti

 Ahmed Dashti (born 24 August 1994) is a Kuwaiti professional footballer.
-He is a goalkeeper for Al-Arabi and Kuwait national football team.
+He is a goalkeeper for Al-Fahaheel and Kuwait national football team.

 Club career

 Al-Arabi

 He was called up with his twin brother Mahmoud Dashti from the youth division, Ahmed was called up as the third goalkeeper at age 18, winning the 2013–14 Kuwaiti Federation Cup, the 2014–15 Kuwait Crown Prince Cup, and the Kuwait Emir Cup.

 loan spells

 He was loaned in the 2019-20 season to Jahra where he won the Kuwaiti Division One.

 The following two seasons in 2020 till 2022 he was loaned to Al-Shabab.

 Return to Al-Arabi

 After returning and playing as secondary goalkeeper, he featured in both AFC Cup and AFC Challenge League matches.
 Winning multiple championships.

+Al-Fahaheel

+After 13 years at his boyhood club Dashti left on a free transfer to Al-Fahaheel.